raizar24/Auto-Save-n-Load/README.md

 #### Setting default Password: 123123
 ### Path Structure Rules for adding game's save directories

 - **%appdata%**: `C:\Users\<Username>\AppData\Roaming`
 - **%userprofile%**: `C:\Users\<Username>`
 - **%localappdata%**: `C:\Users\<Username>\AppData\Local`
 - **%programdata%**: `C:\ProgramData`

+- please follow these rules to ensure proper functionality:
 - **One-Level Deep Paths**: These paths contain a single folder immediately under the specified system folder.
 For example, a path like `%userprofile%\Documents\MyGame\` is considered one-level deep because "MyGame" is directly under "Documents."
 - **Two-Level Deep Paths**: These paths consist of two nested folders under the specified system folder.
 For instance, a path like `%userprofile%\AppData\Local\MyGame\Saves\` is two-level deep, as "MyGame" is a folder under "Local" and "Saves" is a subfolder under "MyGame."

 Here are specific examples of each type of path: